ErnestoPupiales/Finite-Nodal-Neural-Analysis/README.md

 ## Releases

-For each version you can download the android app instaler
+For each version you can download the android app instaler:

 | **Version** | **Release Date** | **Download** |
 |:-------:|:------:|:-------------:|